oxalorg/sakura/README.md

 existing themes, can be found in the `css` folder of this repository.

+Sakura supports a dark mode via `sakura-dark.css`, which along with a media query (see below) can be automatically selected on devices which switch based on time of day, etc.

 ## Demo

 Compare a live page **WITH** and **WITHOUT** sakura.